-Packing for your first visit: Advice from veteran MD Anderson patients
+Packing for your first visit: Advice from veteran MD Anderson patients and caregivers

 Whether you're traveling one mile or 1,000 miles to get here, packing for your first visit to MD Anderson can be a little daunting.
 After all, you've got a million other things on your mind, and you're not sure exactly what to expect when you get here.